 The Porto Cathedral, better known to locals as Sé do Porto, is the most important religious monument in the city and is a key national monument for all of Portugal.

 I was wandering around the 12th-century Cathedral and the architecture is just spectacular.
-There is a watchtower in front of the Cathedral and amazing cloister on it that depicts scenes from the Bible.
+There is a watchtower in front of the Cathedral and an amazing cloister on it that depicts scenes from the Bible.

 Visiting the Porto Cathedral is a must-add to your Porto itinerary.
 In the vicinity, you will also find several charming alleyways to get lost in.
 They make for some nice, quiet time and photographing.